SQL report task

 Report Composition

-The report consists of an ordered list of juxtaposed charts placed from left to right with automatic line breaks when necessary.
+The report consists of an ordered list of charts placed from left to right with explicit (via the addition of a row break item) or implicit (depending on screen width) row breaks.

-Each chart features a fixed height and a variable width based on its base width and the current width of the report.
+Each chart features a fixed height and a minimal width.

 Upon task execution, every chart is dynamically populated with data sourced from a SQL query.